Speech Pathology & Occupational Therapy Professionals

 Sara Hartery, MA, CCC-SLP

-Mrs. Hartery has advanced training in SOS Feeding Therapy, Oral Placement Therapy, and Augmentative and Alternative Communication (AAC).
+Sara has advanced training in SOS Feeding Therapy, Oral Placement Therapy, and Augmentative and Alternative Communication (AAC).
 She has extensive experience in the diagnosis and treatment of both children and adults with a wide range of conditions affecting communication abilities and overall quality of life.

-Caitlin Buckley, MS, CCC-SLP
+Leah VanBibber, MS, CCC-SLP

-Her areas of expertise include language disorders and delays, articulation and phonological disorders, fluency disorders, and the use of augmentative and alternative communication (AAC).
-Mrs. Buckley has also gained valuable experience working in diverse settings, including acute care, inpatient rehabilitation hospitals, and elementary public schools.
-Mrs. Buckley is committed to providing individualized therapy and collaborating closely with families and interdisciplinary teams to ensure the best outcomes for each client she serves.
+Her areas of expertise include working with clients presenting with Autism Spectrum Disorder (ASD), language disorders and delays, Gestalt Language Processing, use of augmentative and alternative communication (AAC), and articulation and phonological disorders.
+Leah has also gained valuable experience in a variety of settings, including elementary public schools, private practices, adult home health services, and ABA centers.
+Leah is committed to providing individualized therapy and collaborating closely with families and interdisciplinary teams to ensure quality outcomes for each client she works with.

-Her professional background includes work as an SLP-A in elementary and middle schools, where she supported children with Autism Spectrum Disorder, language disorders, articulation and phonological disorders, fluency disorders, and the use of augmentative and alternative communication (AAC).
-Mrs. Marinelli is committed to providing high-quality, individualized care to her clients and collaborating with interdisciplinary teams to ensure the best outcomes.
+Her expertise includes working with clients presenting with Autism Spectrum Disorder, language disorders and delays, articulation and phonological disorders, orofacial myofunctional disorders, motor speech disorders, and the use of augmentative and alternative communication (AAC).
+Jenny is committed to providing high-quality, individualized care and collaborating with interdisciplinary teams to support meaningful outcomes for her clients and their families.

 Occupational Therapy Professionals: